Need a list of things to do when your child is sick? Make caring for sick kids much easier with this helpful reference.

 One of the reasons sick days can be such a hassle is because we’re unprepared.
-Just recently, I realized we didn’t have medicine, and that we were running low on santizing wipes.
+One time, I realized we didn’t have medicine, and that we were running low on sanitizing wipes.
 Keeping your home well-stocked before sickness strikes makes handling sick kids much easier.

 Here’s what I recommend you keep on hand: